jergen98/DAT250-Lab/dat250-expass6.md

 # DAT250-Lab

 ### Technical problems
-Some technicsl problems with CRUD but i managed to solve it.
+--Some technicsl problems with CRUD but i managed to solve it.

+--Needed to do some changes to the Api, the delete api was a bit wrong.

 ### Link to code
 #### Angular: